SobekCM Repository Community Help

 Database Installation and Configuration

-This server must be accessible from the web server and the server running the builder/bulk loader service.
+The database must be accessible from the web server and the server running the builder/bulk loader service.

 SobekCM Database Creation